aleabodo/survival-pi-docs/docs/wiki/How To Contribute/tutorial.md

    Review your changes and click `Create pull request` to propose merging your commits into the main repository. \
    ![Pullrequest](/img/wiki/pullrequest.png) \
    :::info[Info]
    You can make multiple commits on your account's forked repository before making a pull request.
-This is especially useful if you need to add multiple files like pictures for one page.
+This is especially useful if you need to add multiple files like pictures for a page.
 You can find your repository in your profile under `Your repositories`.
    :::